 11. Walk with zombies

-A creepy cake contest, a blood drive, a zombie walk parade, scary stories and so much more are all a part of the Pulaski County Walker Weekend, which takes place in downtown Somerset Oct.
-10-13.
+A creepy cake contest, a blood drive, a zombie walk parade, scary stories and so much more are all a part of the Pulaski County Walker Weekend, which takes place at Eubank City Park Oct.
+9-11.
 So grab your best zombie costume and join the fun!

 12. Kick-start your holiday shopping